 - mass flow rate

-Simple respirometers consist of a sealed container along with the organism being tested, and a substance such as soda lime pellets to soak up the carbon dioxide given off.
+Simple respirometers consist of a sealed container along with the organism being tested, and a substance, such as soda lime pellets, to soak up the carbon dioxide given off.
 Oxygen uptake rates are calculated by the displacement of fluid in a glass tube connected to the sealed container.

 Respirometers are used to monitor both aerobic and anaerobic processes.
-A respirometer may be used to monitor the biodegradation reactions that take place during the microbial breakdown or hydrocarbons or plastics.
+A respirometer may be used to monitor the biodegradation reactions that take place during the microbial breakdown of hydrocarbons or plastics.
 For example, specific microbes are used to clean up oil spills.
 A respirometer designed to measure the level of anaerobic gas can monitor the remediation process.
 Aerobic testing is also done in remediation applications and includes monitoring the quality of treated wastewater.
 Aerobic biodegradation occurs when aerobic bacteria are used to break down organic contaminants into smaller compounds.
 Respirometers used in remediation applications may also measure oxygen uptake rates as well as the toxicity of the remaining compounds in the sludge or wastewater.